NLeSC/python-template/README.md

 # Netherlands eScience Center Python Template

-Spend less time setting up and configuring your new Python packages and comply with the [Netherlands eScience Center Software Development Guide](https://guide.esciencecenter.nl/) from the start.
+Spend less time setting up and configuring your new Python packages which includes research software good practices from the start.

 Use this [Copier](https://copier.readthedocs.io) template to generate an empty Python package.
 Features include: